 Generically Speaking: A Hatch-Waxman Litigation Bulletin

-By Oren Langer, Christopher Pinahs, and Christine May
+By Oren Langer, Christopher Pinahs, and Bernard Pound

-The Second quarter issue of the GENERICally Speaking campaign provides you and your company with some of the knowledge beneficial to remaining attentive to the complexity of ANDA patent litigation.
+The Spring 2022 issue of the GENERICally Speaking email campaign provides you and your company with some of the knowledge beneficial to remaining attentive to the complexity of ANDA patent litigation.

 In this issue: